Diversity of Fuzzy Dark Matter Solitons: Introduction

 \section{Introduction}

-The existence of dark matter (DM) can be inferred from the rotation curves of galaxies~\cite{Rubin:1982kyu}, the evolution of large scale structure~\cite{Davis:1985rj} and the gravitational lensing observations~\cite{Clowe:2006eq}.
-According to the free streaming length of DM, DM can be divided into cold, warm and hot categories.
-Although the standard Lambda cold DM ($\Lambda$CDM) cosmological model is very successful and the latest cosmic microwave background (CMB) observations~\cite{Planck:2018vyg} suggests that CDM accounts for about $26\%$ of today's energy density in the Universe, we don't know what particle or object CDM is.
-Especially, as one of the most promising candidates for CDM particle, the weak interacting massive particles (WIMPs) grounded on supersymmetric theories of particle physics still have not been detected~\cite{PandaX-II:2016vec,LUX:2015abn,ATLASCMS,AMS:2014bun,Fermi-LAT:2011baq}.
-Moreover, primordial black holes (BHs) can also serve as CDM~\cite{Carr:2016drx} but they still have not been identified.
-These null results coupled with the failure of CDM particles on sub-galactic scales~\cite{Primack:2009jr} imply that DM may not be cold.
+The existence of dark matter (DM) is strongly suggested from rotation curves of galaxies~\cite{Rubin:1982kyu}, evolution of large scale structure~\cite{Davis:1985rj} and gravitational lensing observations~\cite{Clowe:2006eq}.
+Depending on the free streaming length of DM, it can be divided into cold, warm and hot categories.
+Although the standard Lambda cold DM ($\Lambda$CDM) cosmological model is very successful and the latest cosmic microwave background (CMB) observations~\cite{Planck:2018vyg} suggests that CDM accounts for about $26\%$ of today's energy density in the Universe, we still have no certainty on the existence or nature of CDM, whether sourced by particles, other objects or explained away by gravity modifications \cite{Sanders:2006sz}.
+Especially, as one of the most promising candidates for CDM particle, the weakly interacting massive particles (WIMPs) grounded on supersymmetric theories of particle physics still have not been detected~\cite{PandaX-II:2016vec,LUX:2015abn,LUX:2016ggv}.
+Moreover, primordial black holes (BHs) can also serve as CDM~\cite{Carr:2016drx}, although they still have not been identified.
+These null results coupled with the failures of CDM particles on sub-galactic scales~\cite{Primack:2009jr,Bull:2015stt} imply that DM may not entirely fall under the CDM paradigm .

-There is a promising alternative to CDM which is an ultralight scalar field with spin-$0$, extraordinarily light mass ($\sim10^{-22}\rm{eV}/c^2$) and de Broglie wavelength comparable to few kpc, namely fuzzy DM (FDM)~\cite{Hu:2000ke}.
-Due to the large occupation numbers in galactic halos, FDM behaves as a classical field obeying the coupled Schrödinger–Poisson (SP) system of equations
+A promising alternative to CDM lies in an ultralight scalar field with spin-$0$, extraordinarily light mass ($\sim10^{-22}\rm{eV}/c^2$) and de Broglie wavelength comparable to a few kpc, coined fuzzy DM (FDM)~\cite{Hu:2000ke}.
+Due to its large occupation numbers in galactic halos, FDM behaves as a classical field obeying the coupled Schrödinger–Poisson (SP) system of equations,